timiskhakov/timiskhakov.github.io/_posts/2022-09-05-a-quic-chat.md

 }
 ```

 What it does is just block until a new connection is available.
-Once it's there, we pass it down to `handleConn` spanning a new goroutine.
+Once it's there, we pass it down to `handleConn` spawning a new goroutine.
 If there's an error in accepting connections or the context was canceled, we print an error and return from the method.

 The `handleConn` method does all the heavy lifting for managing connections: